- Erasmus overview

 Some institutions ask you to apply for accommodation at the same time as you submit your Erasmus application.
 It is advisable to do so in order to secure somewhere to live before everything fills up.

-Step four - Attend the Erasmus pre-departure meeting
+Step four - Complete the Erasmus paperwork

 Step five - Notify your Hub